johnpham0527/my-react-app/README.md

 # my-react-app
 This is a playground for me to test and learn React and Redux.

-I will be using this to document my sandbox code as I am learning libraries such as D3 and Bootstrap.
+I am also using this playground to learn Babel and Webpack.
+I have moved all previous non-JSX projects into the "other_projects" folder.